esrasensez/LabMate-AI/README.md

 ## Project Notes

-This project was developed as part of the Future Talent Program app-preneur course.
 The application was designed as a practical and creative prototype that combines experiment support, note organization, and timer-based reminders in a single interface.